SecorD0/evm-signer/README.md

   - `qr_code.png` — a QR code with an address or a signed transaction;
   - `settings.json` — a JSON file for program setup;
   - `wallet.txt` — a text file with a generated mnemonic or an inserted mnemonic or private key.
-- `eth-signer.exe` / `app.py` — an executable file that runs the program.
+- `evm-signer.exe` / `app.py` — an executable file that runs the program.

 <h1><p align="center">How to run</p></h1>
 <p align="right"><a href="#Content">To the content</a></p>

 <h2><p align="center">Windows</p></h2>

-1. Download an EXE file from the [releases page](https://github.com/SecorD0/eth-signer/releases).
+1. Download an EXE file from the [releases page](https://github.com/SecorD0/evm-signer/releases).
 2. Create a folder and put the EXE file in it.
 3. Disconnect from the Internet.
 4. Run the program to create necessary files.